espruino/EspruinoDocs/devices/LCD_SPI_UNBUF.md

 <!--- Copyright (c) 2020 Mark Becker, Pur3 Ltd. See the file LICENSE for copying permission. -->
-SPI_LCD_UNBUF LCD Library
+LCD_SPI_UNBUF LCD Library
 ============================

-<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/SPI_LCD_UNBUF.
+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/LCD_SPI_UNBUF.
 Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

-* KEYWORDS: Graphics,Graphics Driver,SPI LCD,SPI_LCD_UNBUF
+* KEYWORDS: Graphics,Graphics Driver,SPI LCD,LCD_SPI_UNBUF

 This library allows you to connect a TFT LCD 16bit color display via [[SPI]] and use it with the Espruino Graphics library in unbuffered mode.
 That means each `g.<call>`